julianchurchill/text-adventure/README.md

 Ordered by priority, first to do at the top.

 - [STORY] Ending is a bit of an anti-climax - how about the hero dies overpowered by the demon, then has to resurrect himself with one of the items left (mushroom?) and can then kill the demon.
 Or kills the demon as a ghost and then resurrects himself?
+- [BUG] Exits are not always clearly readable.
+Should they be in shadowed text or some other effect?
 - [FEATURE] Map - extras
     - Make better masks and a better map!
 Charlies on the case.
 - [BUG] 9-patch button images have the occasional non-transparent pixels around the edges (shows in build errors) and more importantly has a few pixels of parchment in the 'burnt' out edges that break the smooth button list effect.